 For other Behavioral Health including Psychiatry/Mental Health, Opioid Treatment and Outpatient Substance Abuse; and Outpatient Rehabilitative Therapy, including Speech, Occupational, and Physical Therapy, you may also receive these services through telehealth.
-We A referral is required for services.
+We have participating providers in our network that perform telehealth visits for these services.
+You must have a prescription from your ordering clinician in order to receive these services.